Github-Soban/Graylog-install-for-ubuntu-auto/README.md

 Key Configuration Differences
 Scenario	Primary Setting	Firewall Requirement

 LAN	http_bind_address = 0.0.0.0:9000	Open HTTP/HTTPS to network
 Localhost	http_bind_address = 127.0.0.1:9000	None (default permit)

 Both use the same basic script; only adjust the parameters for network accessibility and service binding as required for your environment.

+How to Use This Script

+    Save the above as graylog-runner.sh

+    Make it executable: chmod +x graylog-runner.sh

+    Run it as a user with sudo privileges: ./graylog-runner.sh

+    Use the menu to start, stop, restart, or check the status of all services easily.